Pantoprazole sodium injection monograph

 Before administration, Pantoprazole Injection should be prepared according to the following guidelines:

-See also Pantoprazole maximum dose per day
+See also Pantoprazole pronunciation

 Preparation: